t:slim X2 Insulin Pump Precautions

 DO NOT discard your transmitter.
 It is reusable.
 The same transmitter is used for each session until you have reached the end of the transmitter battery life.

-The Dexcom G6 Sensor is not compatible with older versions of transmitters and receivers.
+The Dexcom G6 sensor is not compatible with older versions of transmitters or receivers.
 Do not mix transmitters, receivers, and sensors from different generations.

 Back to Top >>